msgProc: Timers

 Timer Lifecycle and Cleanup

-Timers automatically clean up when the component is destroyed, but explicit management is recommended for clarity and to avoid unnecessary processing.
+Timers automatically clean up when the component is destroyed, but explicit cleanup is recommended to avoid unnecessary processing.

 Example: Manual Timer Management